-Three and a half years later it ended.
+Three and a half years later it was over.

-Because that’s not a love story.
+That’s not a love story.
 It’s a fairy tale.
-It’s believing marketers selling an idea as reality, the movies portraying starry eyed fantasies and commercials for diamonds.
+It’s believing marketers selling an idea as reality, the movies portraying starry eyed romance and commercials for diamonds.
 It’s believing there actually are white knights who can ride in with their trusty steeds and carry the princess off into the sunset.
-It’s thinking that reality can be sustained on the vaporous dreams of storybooks.
-But a stone doesn’t have magical power to keep the bonds of commitment strong.
+It’s thinking that reality can be sustained on the vapid dreams of storybooks.
+But a diamond doesn’t have magical power to keep the bonds of commitment strong.
 It’s a stone no matter how much was spent on it.
-What creates a real love story are the little things.
-Not grand gestures or superficial displays of affection.
+What creates a real love story are the little things and not grand gestures or superficial displays of affection.
 It’s not quality time.
 It’s Time.

 Within a year, it was clear we wanted to spend a life together.
 Not because of fascination or infatuation, but because it just kinda made sense.
-We belonged together and everything we believed and how we saw the world matched.
+We felt like we belonged together and everything we believed and how we saw the world matched.
 Not the same, but like two clues that fit to make a whole picture.
-As cliché as it sounds, she truly did complete me.

-But this love story is not what comes to mind when you think about Valentine’s Day.
-It’s not flowers, chocolate and jewels.
+What we have is not flowers, chocolate and jewels.
 It’s not showing appreciation just one day a year because “you’re supposed to.”
-It’s kind of plain.
-This story is about being there any and every time she needs me.
+It’s kinda plain.
+Our story is about me being there any and every time she needs me.
 It’s making toast and poached eggs every single morning and bringing it to her in bed because for nine months those mornings were hard and she deserved every ounce of energy I could devote.
-It’s about supporting her when she’s afraid and trusting her when I am.
-It is a love story in which I make her laugh every day — even if it’s at me– and laughing right along with her.
-It’s a story about celebrating her triumphs– even if it’s just when the new dish she wanted to try turns out perfectly.
+It’s supporting her when she’s afraid and trusting her when I am.
+It is a love story in which I make her laugh every day — even if it’s at my expense — and laughing right along with her.
+It’s a story about celebrating her triumphs — like the new dish she wanted to cook that turned out perfectly.
 It’s a story of listening.
-My love story is peppered with conversations about nothing or everything and being able to say anything in either kind.
-In the pages of my book, we are having these conversations still, after twenty-five years.
-My love story tells of believing with all my heart that this one person is the person I find comfort with today, tomorrow and onward.
+Our lives are peppered with conversations about nothing or everything and being able to say anything in either kind.
+In the pages of our book, we are having these conversations still, after twenty-five years.
+Our story tells of believing with all my heart that this one person is the person I find comfort with today, tomorrow and onward.
 The theme is talking.
-The plot is small touches; like the tap on my nose to dissipate the static before kissing every time we leave each other’s side.
+The plot is small touches; like the tap on my nose to dissipate the static before kissing each we leave each other’s side.

-My love story is not unique, hopefully.
+Our story is not unique, hopefully.
 And it’s not filled with poetic words.
 It’s simple.
-I love Diane with everything I am.
+I love Darla with everything I am.
 Still, and forever.
-Not because someone tells me to or so I can put it on the bumper of my car.
+Not because someone tells me to, I read it in a books, or so I can put it on the bumper of my car.
 Not because I married her and that’s the way married people are supposed to be.
-It’s because she has been there for me in my darkest hour and during my greatest triumphs as I have been for her.
+It’s because she has been there for me in my darkest hour and during my greatest triumphs; and I have been for her.
 We have participated in each other’s lives to the fullest; in the truest meaning of “for better or for worse.”
-We are constantly exploring and there is always so much to know and learn so we do it together.
+We are constantly exploring and there is always so much to know and learn.
+So, we do it together.

-Diane is my all, my everything.
+Darla is everything to me.
 She is my journey and my destination.
 And after twenty-five years, as this story is still being written, whenever she walks into the room or I hear her voice as she approaches, I am breathless.